Troubleshooting Node.js Deploys

 or yarn.lock

-) checked into the app’s repository, make sure that the lockfile is both up to date and that the changes are checked into git.
+, make sure that the it’s up to date and checked into Git.

 npm